[Home ] [Archive] [ فارسی ]

 ..

-A study of the function and evolution of epics in historical novels from 1284 to 1332
+A Study of the Function and Evolution of Epic in Historical Novels from 1905 to 1953

-Epic stories and ideas have capacities, some of which feed revolutionary and liberating resistance movements, and others serve anti-human and dictatorial regimes and various forms of fundamentalism.
-This epic capacity of Iran has caused them to appear in the form of epic poems, sometimes in the pages of historical works, and sometimes in the form of novels and historical stories, depending on the needs of each period, and to fulfill their function.
-Historical novels, as one of the newly emerging literary genres in the Qajar period, have a deep connection with epic narratives and ideas that writers have used with various goals and methods; therefore, conducting research with the aim of examining the goals of the writers, the manner of their application, and even the developments that led to epics and epic ideas in these works is essential for literary researchers.
-Therefore, in the present study, using library resources and descriptive, analytical and comparative methods, the following results were obtained: 1.
-In the historical novels of the first period (1284-1300), considering the danger of the destruction of Iranian identity against foreigners, the authors sought to promote epic ideas with an educational perspective to create a spirit of resistance, unity and defense of the land; 2.
-In the works of the second period (1300-1320), the epic element is a tool in the service of the court and the expression of the nationalist ideas of the first Pahlavi; 3.
-In the third period (1320-1332), under the influence of the entry of the Allies into Iran and the instability of the court, epic ideas stagnate and stories and heroes of the Ayyar take the place of heroes and epic ideas.
+Epic stories and ideas have capacities that partly nourish revolutionary and liberation movements and partly serve antihuman, dictatorial systems and various forms of fundamentalism.
+The epic potential of Iranian stories, depending on the needs of each period, has manifested itself occasionally in epic poems, at times between the lines of historical works, and at other times as novels and historical stories.
+The historical fiction, as one of the newly emerging literary genres in the Qajar period, maintains a deep connection with epic narratives and ideas, and writers have made use of it with different aims and methods.
+Therefore, it is necessary to conduct a study aimed at examining the goals of the writers, how they were used, and even the developments that led to the epic and epic ideas in these works.
+This study was conducted using library sources and a descriptive-analytical and comparative method.
+The findings indicate that in the first period of historical novels (1905–1921), considering the danger of the destruction of Iranian identity in the face of foreigners, authors sought to promote epic ideas with an educational view to create a spirit of resistance, unity, and defense of the homeland, while in the second period (1921–1941), the epic element functioned as a tool at the service of the court and the expression of the nationalist ideas of the first Pahlavi era.
+In the third period (1941–1953), under the influence of the Allied occupation of Iran and the weakening of the court, epic ideas declined, and stories and ayyar (rogue) heroes replaced epic thought and heroic champions.

 Type of Study: Research | Subject: سایر